Free Settler or Felon

 They arrived in Port Jackson on Monday 3 November 1828; a voyage of 155 days.
 Four convicts had died on the passage out. - Joseph Beckinhill, William Crew, Michael Keefe and William Storey.

-On Tuesday 4th November 1828 the military detachment of the Albion, was welcomed on shore.
+On Tuesday 4th November 1828 the military detachment was welcomed on shore.
 They proceeded through the town to their quarters by the melody of wind instruments, the trill of fifes, and beat of drums belonging to the 39th regiment.
-On Thursday 6th November the Colonial Secretary Alexander Macleay proceeded on board the Albion to inspect and muster the prisoners prior to their disembarkation and distribution.
+On Thursday 6th November the Colonial Secretary Alexander Macleay proceeded on board the ship to inspect and muster the prisoners prior to their disembarkation and distribution.

 Assignment of Convicts